alexferl/influxcat/README.md

 `$ influxcat dump -d mydb -s myts data.json`

-Restoring a timeseries from a file (the target database has to exists):
+Restoring a timeseries from a file (the target database has to exist):

 `$ influxcat restore -d mydb -s myts data.json`